GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: Each tier beyond its minimum increase the volume of ice you may affect as described above.

 **Critical Failure**: The ice you sought to affect explodes, inflicting a piercing attack with disadvantage against anyone within a number of feet of the ice equal to the spell's tier.
-If it with a creature, you still inflict the attack, but have disadvantage on the attack and do not receive a bonus based on the spell's tier.
+If it was a creature, you still inflict the attack, but have disadvantage on the attack and do not receive a bonus based on the spell's tier.

 #### Illfaring